Gambitier/aj/About Me.md

       'Gambit' (in chess) is an opening move in which a player makes a sacrifice, typically of a pawn, for the sake of a compensating advantage.I love playing in that style.
       <blockquote>If you can't explain it simply, you don't understand it well enough. <br>-Albert Einstein</blockquote>
-        So, I want to understand things clearly, and explain them well.
+        So, I want to understand things clearly, and explain them well.<br>
         I hpoe you will enjoy interesting (hope so!) blog posts.!!
        </p>